 A person is not competent to give evidence in criminal proceedings if it appears to the court that he is unable to understand questions put to him as a witness, and give answers to them which can be understood1.
 The competence of a witness must be determined by the court and it is for the party calling the witness to satisfy the court that, on a balance of probabilities, the witness is competent to give evidence in the proceedings2.

-Special measures may be taken where the court considers that the quality of evidence given by a witness is likely to
+Special measures may be taken where the court considers that the quality of evidence given by a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.